thbtppl/latex-tips-advice/README.md

 I recommend using `latexmk` (default in LaTeX workshop) to compile the document.
 The [`latexmkrc`](examples/latexmkrc) config file placed at the root of your project allows to declare your main source file, the desired PDF output and the path to your self-defined class/package/preamble files.
-You can also declare the folders containing your external graphics, which is cleaner and more [memory efficient](http://www.texfaq.org/FAQ-graphicspath) than using `\graphicspath` within your `.tex` files.
+You can also declare the folders containing your external graphics, which is cleaner than using `\graphicspath` within your `.tex` files.

 ## General advice